sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 [Download your own form here](/docs/dokumenter_sok.docx).

 ::: tip Tips
-It is a good idea to save your search history when you have finished a search in a database, so that you can retrieve it at a later stage, and possibly rerun the search.
+It is a good idea to save your search history when you have finished the search in a database, so that you can retrieve it at a later stage, and possibly rerun the search.
 Also, the search history represents detailed documentation of your search.
 :::